Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Processors.md

 ### Processors on Controls

-You can have any number Processors directly on an [`InputControl`](../api/UnityEngine.InputSystem.InputControl.html), which then process the values read from the Control.
-Whenever you call [`ReadValue`](../api/UnityEngine.InputSystem.InputControl-1.html#UnityEngine_InputSystem_InputControl_1_ReadValue) on a Control, all Processors on that Control will process the value before it gets returned to you.
+You can have any number of Processors directly on an [`InputControl`](../api/UnityEngine.InputSystem.InputControl.html), which then process the values read from the Control.
+Whenever you call [`ReadValue`](../api/UnityEngine.InputSystem.InputControl-1.html#UnityEngine_InputSystem_InputControl_1_ReadValue) on a Control, all Processors on that Control process the value before it gets returned to you.
 You can use [`ReadUnprocessedValue`](../api/UnityEngine.InputSystem.InputControl-1.html#UnityEngine_InputSystem_InputControl_1_ReadUnprocessedValue) on a Control to bypass the Processors.

-Processors get added to a Control during device creation, if they're specified in the Control's [layout](Layouts.md).
+The Input System adds Processors to a Control during device creation, if they're specified in the Control's [layout](Layouts.md).
 You can't add Processors to existing Controls after they've been created, so you can only add Processors to Controls when you're [creating custom devices](Devices.md#creating-custom-devices).
 The devices that the Input System supports out of the box already have some useful Processors added on their Controls.
 For instance, sticks on gamepads have a [Stick Deadzone](#stick-deadzone) Processor.

-If you're using a layout generated by the Input System from a [state struct](Devices.md#step-1-the-state-struct) using [`InputControlAttributes`](../api/UnityEngine.InputSystem.Layouts.InputControlAttribute.html), you can specify the Processors to use through the [`processors`](../api/UnityEngine.InputSystem.Layouts.InputControlAttribute.html#UnityEngine_InputSystem_Layouts_InputControlAttribute_processors) property of the attribute, like this:
+If you're using a layout generated by the Input System from a [state struct](Devices.md#step-1-the-state-struct) using [`InputControlAttributes`](../api/UnityEngine.InputSystem.Layouts.InputControlAttribute.html), you can specify the Processors you want to use via the [`processors`](../api/UnityEngine.InputSystem.Layouts.InputControlAttribute.html#UnityEngine_InputSystem_Layouts_InputControlAttribute_processors) property of the attribute, like this:

 ```CSharp
 public struct MyDeviceState : IInputStateTypeInfo